Tfloow/Educative/Machine_learning/Chapter/Data_Preprocessing.md

 </details>

 ### Robust Scaling
 Dealing with *outliers* is really common when treating with data (especially big one).
-The issue with our 2 previous methode is that they are affected by outliers which could degrade the quality of our data.
+The issue with our 2 previous methods is that they are affected by outliers which could degrade the quality of our data.

 To avoid being affected by outliers, we can use IQR or **Interquartile range**.
 Those are percentiles (25%, 50% and 75%).
 We need to call `RobustScaler` for it:
 ```python